 Hiking Sugarloaf Mountain

 The summit offers 360 degree views of San Mateo and the Bay Area.
-On a rainy Monday, I only saw one other person, but I imagine it gets fairly busy when the weather is dreary.
-The summit was flat, spacious and open, a perfect place for a picnic, sans alcohol, as it’s not allowed in the park.
+On a rainy Monday, I only saw one other person.
+I imagine it gets fairly busy when the weather is less dreary.
+The summit of Sugarloaf Mountain was flat, spacious and open.
+It’s the perfect place for a picnic, sans alcohol, as it’s not allowed in the park.
 Laurelwood Park is dog friendly and family friendly.
 The park sits in the middle of a few neighborhoods and has multiple access points.

 Gear: Mountain Hardwear Scrambler 30 Pack, Sierra Designs Hurricane Pants, Outdoor Research Aspire Jacket, Sealskinz Waterproof Sock, Patagonia Performance Better Sweater Hoody, Altra Lone Peak 2.5 Trail Shoe